Boost Your “Appetite for Alaska”: Discover the “Great State’s” Must-Eat Taste Sensations

-Every journey around the Last Frontier is filled with Alaska flavor – figuratively and literally!
-Special sights, sounds and smells will overwhelm your senses in a dramatic way.
-And then there are the savory tastes you’ll only find up north.
+Every journey around “the Last Frontier” is filled with Alaska flavor – figuratively and literally!
+When in Alaska, the special sights, sounds and smells will overwhelm your senses in a dramatic way.
+And then there are the savory tastes you’ll only find only up north.
 You aren’t likely to see Baked Alaska on menus around these parts – that’s a Lower 48 thing.
 But you will discover many unique Alaska fixings from land and sea that are fantastic and flavorful.
-At the hands of Alaska’s clever chefs and via the state’s creative kitchens, these unforgettable dishes will have you drooling at the memory months later.
+At the hands of Alaska’s clever chefs and via the state’s creative kitchens, these unforgettable Alaska culinary dishes will have you drooling at the memory months later.
 Here are a few Alaska menu items that you can’t miss during your Alaska trip.

 Most Alaska visitors’ trips are packed with activities, so start your day the rustic Alaska way with fluffy-but-filling sourdough pancakes.
 These aren’t your usual flapjacks; the sourdough supplies an underlying distinct flavor.
 Add fresh Alaska blueberries and smother them in some Alaska-made syrup to delight your senses with the blast of sweet and sour.
 You may even strike gold; some classic kitchens still use sourdough starter brought to Alaska during the Gold Rush!